sorinbotirla/parkside-telemeter-esp32cam-rangefinder/README.md

 <br />
 <br />
 Use a 4PIN JST Connector to get the pins out (I Used a 6PIN for debugging too).
 You can use epoxy, bi-component glue or anything else you have for securing the wires in place.
-I used Mitre-Appel bi-component glue.
+I used Mitre-Apel bi-component glue.
 I know it's messy, but the wires won't go anywhere else.
 <table>
   <td>
     <img width="100%" src="https://raw.githubusercontent.com/sorinbotirla/parkside-telemeter-esp32cam-rangefinder/refs/heads/main/images/20251103_020630.jpg" />